-ON THIS PAGE: You will read about your medical care after treatment for a pancreas NET is completed and why this follow-up care is important.
+ON THIS PAGE: You will read about your medical care after treatment for a neuroendocrine tumor (NET) of the pancreas is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with a pancreas NET does not end when active treatment has finished.
 Your health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.